apitrace/apitrace-tests/README.markdown

     cmake -DAPITRACE_SOURCE_DIR=/path/to/apitrace/tree -DAPITRACE_EXECUTABLE=/path/to/apitrace/build/apitrace -H. -B./build
     export CTEST_OUTPUT_ON_FAILURE=1
-    make -C ./build all test
+    make -C ./build all
+    ctest

+You can run multiple tests in parallel by specifying the `-j` option.

 Or on Windows: